dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 ---
-title: "Fallout Zero: Surviving OPM, Sepsis, and the Neo-Bolshevik Metamorphosis"
+title: "Fallout Zero: "
 author:
   name: "David Conner"
 tags: "communism politics economics"
 categories: blog
-headline: "They out there fuckin Lady Liberty down by the harbor and everyone can hear her scream!"
+headline: ""
 excerpt: "
-That's right, they out there fuckin' Lady Libery down by the harbor and everyone in Manhattan can hear that bitch screaming, but because she's got a bag on her head and she's asphixating from the gag in her throat, it's OK.
-It's OK folks.
-She probably likes it.
-Lady Liberty's turnin blue in the face and somebody's running a train on her and everyone knows it, but ... it's OK?

 "
 ---

-I might have figured
-out what was happening to me or what would happen to me.
-What's so frustrating is these programs had zero impact on how I behaved, which makes me think I was more useful to these people as *RESEARCH*, since 2010.
+I might have figured out what was happening to me or what would happen to me.
+What's so frustrating is these programs had zero impact on how I behaved, which makes me think I was more useful to these people as *RESEARCH*, since
+2010.
 I can find zero other explanation for these programs.
 They only damaged me....